beeb/coffee-scale-app/README.md

 The 3D printable parts are available from the [prusaprinters page of this project](https://www.prusaprinters.org/prints/36112-diy-bluetooth-coffeeespresso-scale).

+## Forked version for ESP32 Feather breakout

+User Nkawu forked part of this repo at the following location: https://github.com/Nkawu/coffee-scale-firmware

+This alternative version uses a different microcontroller board and doesn't have any power button, as well as two tactile function buttons.

 ## Acknowledgments

 This project was made possible by the following projects and people (amongst others).
 Thanks to them!